Cinnym0n/Tidy-Data/CodeBook.md

 # Tidy-Data Repo ReadMe

-##Getting and Cleaning Data Coursera Class Project Code Book
-##	- Tidy Accelerometer Data from Samsung Galaxy S smart phones
+##Getting and Cleaning Data Coursera Class Project Code Book - Tidy Accelerometer Data from Samsung Galaxy S smart phones

 This code book for the Tidy-Data Project describes the variables, the data, and all transformations performed on the data.

 The data used in this project is linked to the course website and was collected from the accelerometers from the Samsung Galaxy S smartphone.

+##Raw Data

 ###Raw Data Source
 The raw data description is available in the “UCI HAR Dataset” README.txt file and from: